sharetribe/flex-sdk-js/docs/token-store.md

       clientId: "<your Client ID>",
       req,
       res,
-      secure: true // Set true, if you are using HTTPS }),
+      secure: true // Set to true, if you are using HTTPS }),
   });